xieweiAlex/hugo_blog/content/post/i-like-skateboard.md

 ---
-title: "Why I Like Skateboard"
+title: "What I Like about Skateboarding as an exercise"
 date: 2021-05-01
 draft: false
 tags: [ "Skateboard" ]